 - Antiviral oral medicines, such as acyclovir, famciclovir, and valacyclovir, may decrease the time the sores are present or their severity.

 Cold sores take about 1 to 3 weeks to heal.
 The first time they appear, they can take up to 3 weeks to heal.
-But, when cold sores return, they usually are less severe and take a week to heal if no medicines are used.
+But when cold sores return, they usually are less severe and take a week to heal if no medicines are used.
 Antiviral medicines may help, but they work best if started with early symptoms before a blister appears.
-Antivirals are usually not recommended for otherwise healthy people.
-Always talk your healthcare provider or dentist if the sore does not heal or becomes worse as time passes.
+Antivirals are usually not advised for otherwise healthy people.
+Always talk your healthcare provider or dentist if the sore doesn't heal or becomes worse as time passes.

 If you have never had a cold sore, don't have skin-to-skin contact with someone who has an active cold sore.
 If you have had a cold sore, you may prevent or reduce the number of times they come back by finding out what triggers your outbreaks.
 Then stay away from that trigger.
 For instance, if sun exposure is a trigger, use sunscreen when in the sun.
 If you have outbreaks often, talk with your healthcare provider.
 Starting treatment as soon as you know you are getting a cold sore can help it heal faster.

-The long-term use of oral antiviral agents can prevent cold sores, but the benefit is very small.
+The long-term use of oral antiviral medicines may prevent cold sores, but the benefit is very small.
 This approach is usually used only for people who get frequent and painful cold sores.
-Some evidence shows that topical antiviral medicines have no desired effect or that their effect in preventing cold sores could not be confirmed.
+Antiviral medicines put on the sores don't help prevent them.